International Student Support | South Asian Student Guides | Study Abroad – UK

 Financial Reporting & Transparency in Higher Education

-Financial transparency means openly sharing information about income, spending, and investments.
-It helps students, staff, regulators, and partners understand how the university manages resources.
+Financial transparency refers to the open disclosure of information related to income, expenditure, and investments.
+It enables students, staff, regulators, and partners to clearly understand how a university manages its financial resources.

 Financial transparency supports: